rodrigoelp/reactnative-typescript/index.md

 $> ./node_modules/.bin/tsc
 ```

-_Step 2: will install all the dependencies._
+_Step 2: will install all the dependencies.
+Alternatively, you can run `$> yarn` which will install the dependencies as well (if you have yarn installed)_

-_Step 3: will compile the typescript code and populate the `lib/` folder_
+_Step 3: will compile the typescript code and populate the `lib/` folder.
+OTHERWISE YOU WILL GET THE RED SCREEN OF FAILURES_

 If you want to know more about npm: [Follow this link](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)